 Just as it sounds, rental income is income earned from rental payments on property you own.
 This could be as straightforward as renting a room in your house or as complicated as owning a multi-unit building with several tenants.

-Rental income can provide a steady stream of payments that may enhance your livelihood or even be your main income.
+Rental income can provide a steady stream of passive vs. active income.
+It may enhance your livelihood or even be your main income.
 When your rental property increases in value, you may also gain from that appreciation and increase in equity.
 In addition, rental income qualifies for several tax advantages, including taking depreciation and some expense write-offs.

 But there are downsides.
 Owning a rental property isn’t for the faint of heart.
 Unreliable tenants, decreasing property values, the cost of maintaining and repairing properties, as well as fees for rental property managers can all take a bite out of your rental income stream.